 When dealing with cutlery, the material can be the axis of success for a sharp cutting product.
 Since this set includes knives that are made using the San Mai technique, you should expect nothing less than ease of maintenance, sustainable edge, and durability.
 The handles are also comfortable even when you’re using the knives for long periods.
 In a nutshell, this is the perfect Shun knife set for people who want to hone their skills and get them to the next level.
 Granted, the set is a bit expensive, but for the quality, you’re getting, it’s worth every penny.

 “Man, are these knives sharp”.
-If you don’t get it, that’s the first things anyone using the 6-piece Slim Knife Block Set says.
+If you don’t get it, that’s the first thing anyone using the 6-piece Slim Knife Block Set says.

 This collection includes six items, following a “minimal but effective” approach, which are: a Chef’s Knife, Paring Knife, Santoku Knife, Combination Honing Steel, and Shun’s Multi-purpose Kitchen Shears, all in a slim Knife Block made of stylish dark wood.
 As you can see, you get two extra spots in the block, in which you can place any other knives you may need, which we doubt will ever happen as the set is quite complete.